PeakWhale/harbor/README.md

 ![Heroku](https://img.shields.io/badge/Heroku-Docker%20Deploy-79589F)
 ![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-green)

-PeakWhale™ Harbor is a local first valuation and forecasting demo app that exposes a simple Machine Learning (ML) model through a Flask web interface and a JSON Application Programming Interface (API).
+PeakWhale™ Harbor is a local first valuation and forecasting demo that serves a Machine Learning (ML) model through a Flask web User Interface (UI) and a JSON Application Programming Interface (API).

-It is intentionally lightweight, so you can use it as a clean reference for packaging artifacts, serving predictions, and deploying a container.
+It is intentionally lightweight so you can use it as a reference for model artifact packaging, deterministic inference, and container deployment.

-## What Harbor Does

-You can enter feature values in a web form and get a prediction back.

-You can also call a JSON API endpoint for programmatic predictions.
+## Enterprise Business Problem

+In real teams, model demos often fail to become usable services because:

+* artifacts are scattered or not versioned
+* feature ordering is ambiguous at inference time
+* local runs are not repeatable across machines
+* deployments drift from development environments

+Harbor is a small, readable example of doing the basics cleanly.

 ## Important Notice